mild-blue/opentiny-docs/CONTRIBUTING.md

 : Use *URL*.
 Do not spell out the acronym.
 Do not use *url* or *Url*.

 user
-: Typically refers to the end user of TinyMCE (such as the content author).
+: Typically refers to the end user of OpenTiny (such as the content author).

-Use *end user* when it is necessary to delineate between the developer as a user and the end user of TinyMCE.
+Use *end user* when it is necessary to delineate between the developer as a user and the end user of OpenTiny.

 Use *Integrator* or *developer* where appropriate.